Peter D. Jason

 M.T.S.
 St. John's Provincial Seminary 1986

-A winner of the Stanley E. Beattie Teaching Award, Professor Jason teaches Contracts, Torts, Sales and Negotiable Instruments, Equity/Remedies, Labor Law, Sports Law, English Legal History, American Legal History, Law in Literature, Bioethics, and directed the overseas study program in Australia.
+A winner of the Stanley E. Beattie Teaching Award, Professor Jason taught Contracts, Torts, Sales and Negotiable Instruments, Equity/Remedies, Labor Law, Sports Law, English Legal History, American Legal History, Law in Literature, Bioethics, and directed the overseas study program in Australia.

 Jason, Peter D., "Silent Fraud: Is It Time to Speak Up?," 15 T.M.
 COOLEY L. REV. 455 (1998).